Registration and coffee

 - What are the opportunities for debt funds to deploy dry powder?
 What is the deal pipeline?

 - How have “capital call” structures increased in popularity?
-What are the implications of ‘de-SPACs’?

 - What are the long-term implications of the government stimulus that flooded the market during COVID-19?

-- How can lenders add provisions to proactively protect against up-tiering?
+- How can lenders add provisions to proactively protect against uptiering?

 - How do lender-on-lender violence strategies impact valuations, particularly in litigated cases?

-- How will the law need to adapt to bankruptcy proceedings involving cryptocurrency companies?
+- How will law the need to adapt to bankruptcy proceedings involving cryptocurrency companies?

 Panel: Are ESG considerations still a priority in the face of a global economic downturn?

 In a recent study by RBC, almost 50% of US investors said that financial performance and returns were more important than ESG impact.
-US-based ESG funds have returned 10.2% on average per year, compared to 12.6% for broader funds.
+Notably, US-based ESG funds have returned 10.2% on average per year, compared to 12.6% for broader funds.
 A new report released by Bernstein advised that if the US heads into a recession, inflation is expected to remain high, but diversity, inclusion and the circular economy themes are well-positioned in times of slowing growth and recession with relatively low volatility, high free cash flow yield, and offer higher quality at a reasonable price.
 This panel will discuss:

 - Will ESG considerations become less important in the face of an economic downturn?